NSW needs to build at least 5000 more social housing properties a year for the next decade

-“There’s a shortfall of more than 200,000 social and affordable homes in NSW right now, and almost 60,000 households waiting for social housing,” said Mr Degotardi.
+“There’s a shortfall of more than 200,000 social and affordable homes in NSW right now, and 50,000 households waiting for social housing,” said Mr Degotardi.

 “Our members are already experiencing an increase in demand from renters who can no longer pay the rent because their financial situation has changed.

 “The economic downturn expected as a result of COVID-19 will increase that need dramatically again, well beyond the immediate crisis.”